 - cmddir the full path to the directory (or list of directories) from which to retrieve user commands - debug specifies the level of debugging to use.
-Possible values are: - o 0: no debugging and report errors in the environment - o >0 : stop if an error is encountered - edprompt specifies the frequency at which a user is prompted for confirmation to overwrite the file when modifying a script.
-Possible values are: - \circ 0 or n : the user is never prompted for confirmation - 1 or y: the user is prompted for confirmation each time a script is modified - newcmd specifies when new user commands become effective in the user interface.
-Possible values are: - o auto: new commands are detected automatically - o manual : new commands do not become effective until the user command JUReset is run.
+Possible values are: - 0: no debugging and report errors in the environment - >0: stop if an error is encountered - edprompt specifies whether a user is prompted for confirmation to overwrite the file when modifying a script.
+Possible values are: - 0 or n: the user is never prompted for confirmation - 1 or y: the user is prompted for confirmation each time a script is modified - newcmd specifies when new user commands become effective in the user interface.
+Possible values are: - auto: new commands are detected automatically - manual: new commands do not become effective until the user command]UReset is run.